 How do I obtain medical care in my country of residence?

-Did you receive the S1 form/121 document from us?
+Did you receive a document S1/form 121 from us?
 Then take this document to the health insurance fund in your country of residence.

 Register at the health insurance fund